Marvenlee/cheviot-project/docs/ipc.md

 This is used to write additional data in a reply to the VFS that is not in the reply-header sent by replymsg.
 Examples could be a list of filenames in response to a readdir command or the data from a command to read a file.
 The offset specifies where in the senders "riov" IOVs the data should be written to.
-The offset is usually specified as "sizeof(struct fsreply)" to write additional data beyond the fsreply reply header.

 # Example File System Handler Event Loop